Stumpwork (album): Swampy (EP)

 On 14 February 2023, Dry Cleaning released two outtakes from Stumpwork, "Swampy" and "Sombre Two", as singles.
-The songs were taken from an upcoming EP entitled Swampy which additionally contains remixes of "Hot Penny Day" and "Gary Ashby", and the demo "Peanuts".
+"Swampy" had originally been released as the B-side to the vinyl of "Don't Press Me", and both songs were then relegated as bonus tracks to the Japanese CD of Stumpwork.
+The songs were in promotion for an upcoming EP entitled Swampy, which additionally contained remixes of "Hot Penny Day" and "Gary Ashby", and the demo "Peanuts".
 Swampy was released on 1 March 2023.